 Human brucellosis is a zoonotic bacterial disease that has been reported worldwide.
 It is primarily an occupational disease that is reported by veterinarians, slaughterhouse workers, farmers, meat inspectors and animal handlers.
 Brucellosis is caused by several Brucellaspecies belonging to the genus Brucella, which are small, Gram-negative, non-sporous, non-encapsulated bacilli.
 Globally each year, more than 500,000 new cases are reported, with annual incidence rates changeable broadly from <2 to >500 per 1,000,000 population between different regions1.Brucellosis continues endemic in many areas of the world including the Middle East, Latin America, the Mediterranean Basin, Africa and Asia1.
 International tourists visiting brucellosis endemic areas are at risk of infection.

 Spread of Brucellato humans consequences from direct contact with an infected animal, and also from consumption of unpasteurized milk and dairy products2,3.
 Brucellosis of human is a lot under-diagnosed or misdiagnosed because the clinical manifestations overlap with many bacterial infections.
 High undulant fever, night sweats and weight loss are the most important symptoms of human brucellosis.
 It has been noted that brucellosis is one of the most important causes of long-term fever in endemic areas and one of the important causes of pyrexia of unknown origin (PUO) in endemic areas of brucellosis4,5.
 In animals, it causes miscarriage, sterility, placenta retention, weak or stillborn calves, and decreased milk production in milk-producing animals 5.

 Cases of brucellosis are categorized the same as either probable or confirmed cases.
-A clinically compatible case epidemiologically associated with a confirmed case of brucellosis, or a Brucella agglutination titer greater than or equal to 160 in one or more serum samples acquired after symptom onset may be determined as a probable case 6] Also, laboratory confirmation of a clinically compatible case is judged as confirmed case.
-On the other hand in endemic countries of brucellosis, clinical symptoms are coupled with seropositive without isolation of brucella is confirmed human cases 6.
+A clinically compatible case epidemiologically associated with a confirmed case of brucellosis, or a Brucella agglutination titer greater than or equal to 160 in one or more serum samples acquired after symptom onset may be determined as a probable case 6.Also, laboratory confirmation of a clinically compatible case is judged as confirmed case.
+On the other hand in endemic countries of brucellosis, clinical symptoms are coupled with seropositive without isolation of brucellais confirmed human cases 6.
 Laboratory confirmation of human brucellosis is based on serological, molecular or/and microbiological methods, and these methods have their disadvantages and advantages.
 Among the methods used are several serological tests such as Complement Fixation Test (CFT), Rose Bengal Panel Test (RBPT), Coombs Test, Serum Agglutination Test (SAT) and ELISA3-8.The molecular diagnosis of human brucellosis can be carried out by means of genus-specific polymerase chain reaction (PCR) assays.
 Molecular assays target the IS711 insertion element and the bcsp31 gene, coding for a 31-kDa immunogenic outer membrane protein conserved among all Brucella spp. are the most common molecular targets in clinical applications 9,10.
 Brucellosis of human is regularly detected by agglutination based serological tests and ELISA, but isolation of the pathogen from blood culture remains the gold standard4,5,7.

 Literature review of infectious diseases in Yemen indicated that the knowledge of brucellosisis still very scanty while more studies were conducted recently in Yemen about viral infections as hepatitis viruses, CMV and polio virus; leptospirosis, cholera, trachoma, kala-azar, oral infections, eye infectionsother infectious diseases but no recent studies of brucellosis have been conducted11-32, in conclusion, Yemen has been neglected with regard to the study of brucellosis.This study was conducted to estimate Brucella antibodies among patients with pyrexia of unknown origin, determine the association of brucellosis with demographic characteristics, including age, gender, residence, educational level, and occupation.
 Also, determine the clinical symptoms and risk factors of Brucella infection among the PUO cases.